iExecBlockchainComputing/documentation/for-developers/confidential-computing/sgx-encrypted-dataset.md

 ## Next step?

-Thanks to the explained confidential computing workflow, you discovered how to use an encrypted dataset with a trusted application.
+Thanks to the explained confidential computing workflow, you now know how to use an encrypted dataset in a Confidential Computing application.
 To go further, check out how to:

 - [Attach a secret to your app](app-developer-secret.md)